mKabouri/flood-filling/README.md

                - $5: display mode. values {0, 1}. (optional: 0 as default and 1 for sdl display).

-* make install: compilation and generation of a dynamic libraries in install/ directory.
+* `make install` : compilation and generation of a dynamic libraries in install/ directory.

-* make test: compilation of tests
+* `make test` : compilation of tests
     - Execution of tests: ./alltests